adrianvic/adrianvic/README.md

   <img <img src="https://komarev.com/ghpvc/?username=adrianvic&style=flat-square&color=gray"/>
 </div>

 Hello, world!
-I'm Lumi (or Adrian), I love programming, music and literature, but I'm currently focusing in programming.
+I'm Lumi (or Adrian), a 15 years old programmer, also music and literature lover.
 Well, I can't say I'm a expert in any language but I can do something in C#, Visual Basic and work with Discord.JS, you can expect some small projects in C++ as I recently started learning it.
 By now everything I do here is a hobby, but I have plans for the future that includes programming in a professional way.